NickAlicaya/Sprint-Challenge--JavaScript/README.md

 nested child functions can access anything outside of it.
 4. Describe the four rules of the 'this' keyword.
 Global/window literally refers to the global scope environment.
-Implicit this refer to the left of the dot.
+ In Implicit binding of "this" applies to objects with methods.
+The left side of the dot will point to object "this" is targetting.this refer to the left of the dot.
-Explicit when keywords .call or .bind are used this refers to the object used in the argument New When the new keyword is used to create a new object that also access the constuctor.
+Explicit when keywords .call or .bind are used this refers to the object used in the argument.Explicit key word uses specifically call, apply or bind to tell the function where this is targetting.
+Call immediately passes data to refer to to be used by the function.
+ Bind makes a brand new function that you can use later.
+New When the new keyword is used to create a new object that also access the constuctor.
 The new object created is the target/reference of "THIS".
 5. Why do we need super() in an extended class?
 So that the child class can access attributes from the parent class.